23-46420-art/EggBites/README.md

 A simple web-based ordering system for an authentic Asian dim sum restaurant.
 Built with **HTML** and **CSS** for the frontend and **JavaScript** for functionality.
 The system does **not include a backend server**—all data is managed locally using **browser local storage**.

 # ✨ Features
-- Browse menu items by category (Steamed, Fried & Baked, Noodles, Desserts)
+- Browse menu items by category
 - Add dishes to your cart for easy checkout
 - Customer login and registration system
 - Admin/Staff dashboard for order management